CleverCloud/clever-components/docs/adr/adr-0026-enabling-type-checking.md

  */
 ```

-Even for a very simple case like this, this syntax is fairly verbose and the type structure is not obvious.
+Even for a very simple case like this, the type structure is not obvious.
 Within a `d.ts` file, you could go for an interface instead:

 ```ts